JuliaGeometry/DelaunayTriangulation.jl/docs/src/tutorials/point_location.md

 ````

 means that we get a sample of size 10, and start at whichever point is the closest.
-(For technical reasons, this sample is with replacement, so it is possible that the same point is sampled more than once.)
+(For technical reasons, this sampling is with replacement, so it is possible that the same point is sampled more than once.)
 You could also instead specify the point to start at using the `k` keyword argument, in which case no points are sampled.
 For example,